Amidee89/PizzaMaker/Design.md

 bowl/dome
 thickness variance intensity
 thickness variance density
+radius randomness/waviness
-radius randomness/wavinessair pockets (can and should also "bump up" the surface)doughnut hole size fractal (Yes, in that, the shape will self reflect from a side of itself n times.
+air pockets (can and should also "bump up" the surface)doughnut hole size fractal (Yes, in that, the shape will self reflect from a side of itself n times.
 I said it's crazy) color texture